 Carbon, the basic Rega’s MM cartridge, is a part of this set, with a 2.5-inch and replaceable needle outlet.
 The recommended mass is between two and three grams.
 Finally, there is also an acrylic cover, which is fixed to the two hinges on the back of the turntable base.
 The whole turntable weighs more than 10 pounds.
 If you are not satisfied with this basic package, you can get a Performance Pack, with MM cartridge Bias 2, an improved belt, as well as a wool mat.

 About the time when the original Planar 2 was born was the studio band Incredible Bongo Band was very popular.
 This instrumental group with prominent percussion and funky rhythms published his greatest hits “Bongo Rock” on vinyl in 2006.
 Processing “I Can Get No Satisfaction” with bongos in the foreground sounds rhythmic and great.
-The foot on the drum has a solid blow and a decency.
+The foot on the drum has a solid blow and decency.
 Bas guitar prevails in numbers, but the cartridge does not lose control in the groove, the acoustic circuit with the base does not overplay the bass and very properly positioning the bongos in the space.
 Over the whole of this rhythm section are hit-hats and cymbals in a very fine upper range, which, though, is somewhat more clenched on the recording itself.
-The brass section and electrical organs in the middle range does not fight for the place in the foreground.
+The brass section and electrical organs in the middle range do not fight for the place in the foreground.
 All in all, on a dynamic material, there is no confusion in the picture, compression or loud noise, on the contrary, everything sounds clean and organized.

 Then we turned to the more demanding classical music, and the piano, the ultimate instrument for testing many audio components.
 We chose Beethoven’s Piano Concert no. 1 (E. Gilels, Cleveland Orchestra, Sel) on EMI’s 1968 recording.
-The concert, which begins quietly and gradually, reveals that Planar 2 is very quiet and does not enter the sound of its own rumble under the sound.
-As soon as the whole orchestra had caught up and go, we were re-introduced to this recognizable Rega’s sense of rhythm, albeit different from the previous record.
+The concert, which begins quietly and gradually, reveals that Planar 2 is very quiet and does not enter the sound of its rumble under the sound.
+As soon as the whole orchestra had caught up and gone, we were re-introduced to this recognizable Rega’s sense of rhythm, albeit different from the previous record.
 The strings are fluid, with a discrete dose of grain.
-The color of the piano is solid, if not extraordinary, this instrument is good enough, but it is not uniform on a full scale, so the deep tones are sonorous than they should be, the most dirty ones have a mild hinky tonk blow but the middle part around who most music is playing is more than correct.
+The color of the piano is solid, if not extraordinary, this instrument is good enough, but it is not uniform on a full scale, so the deep tones are sonorous than they should be, the dirtiest ones have a mild hinky tonk blow but the middle part around who most music is playing is more than correct.
 In a slow approach, where different parts of the orchestra are permeated, Planar 2 shows a tendency to break fine details, individual instruments, as well as to hide a portion of the less engaged background in favor of the first plan.
-However, the total pleasure of listening of a classical music is very good.
+However, the total pleasure of listening to a piece of classical music is very good.

-Very musical and lively,
+- Very musical and lively,

-An excellent package of components
+- An excellent package of components

-more sensitive to the base type.
+more sensitive to the base type

-Inability to set VTA.
+- Inability to set VTA